 - Can you have a pet in the motorhome?

-- If you aren’t used to driving a motorhome or RV allow yourself a little time to get used to manoeuvring it before you put yourself in the midst of busy traffic.
+If you aren’t used to driving a motorhome or campervan allow yourself a little time to get used to manoeuvring it before you put yourself in the midst of busy traffic.
 Drive more slowly than you would in a car and remember that braking distances will be longer.
 You will also need to use your side mirrors much more as you won’t be able to see out of the back.

 - If hiring your motorhome from a depot – check the opening times and the drop-off and pick-up times.
 We flew into Germany from Australia and turned up at the depot expecting to take the motorhome as soon as they opened … but then learnt the pickup time was 12 pm.)

 - Video record the motorhome handover so you can refer to it later.